 The Office of Disability Services (ODS) is a dedicated office for students with disabilities that arranges for reasonable and appropriate accommodations for eligible students.
-Caldwell College ensures that all students will have equal access to all services, programs and activities to ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Caldwell College ensures that all students will have equal access to all services, programs and activities to ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA, ADAA).
 The ODS seeks to foster independence and to develop the self-advocacy of students with disabilities.
 In addition, the ODS serves as a liaison and resource to members of the Caldwell College community.
 The Office of Disability Services is located in the Student Center.
-For further information about eligibility, rights and responsibilities, log onto the Disability Support Services Web site at caldwell.edu/disability/.
+For further information about eligibility, rights and responsibilities, log onto the Disability Support Services Web site at caldwell.edu/student-success/office-of-disability-services.